abdoalsir/ET6-ELO2-HCICS/README.md

 Given the sensitivity of working with humanitarian data concerning vulnerable displaced populations, the HCICS is built on a strong ethical foundation.

+* **Data Protection:**
-* **Data Protection**: The system requires security measures to protect the privacy of individuals.
-A **Data Protection Impact Assessment** would be conducted to mitigate potential risks associated with data handling.
+  Security measures will be implemented to protect the privacy of individuals.
+  A **Data Protection Impact Assessment** will be conducted to mitigate potential risks.

-* **Bias and Misinterpretation**: The use of geospatial correlation and open-source data can introduce biases.
-The design incorporates a **human-in-the-loop validation process** to ensure analysis is robust and recommendations are carefully considered before being acted upon.
+* **Bias and Misinterpretation:**
+  The use of geospatial correlation and open-source data can introduce biases.
+  The design incorporates a **human-in-the-loop validation process** to ensure analysis is robust and recommendations are carefully considered before action.

-* **Transparency and Accountability**: The HCICS is intended to operate with a high degree of transparency to ensure the Ministry of Health and humanitarian partners are accountable for data-driven decisions.
+* **Transparency and Accountability:**
+  The HCICS aims for a high degree of transparency to ensure that the Ministry of Health and humanitarian partners are accountable for data-driven decisions.

 ---